rasmuswz/e-mail-service/README.md

 Deploying
 -----

-Easy, this will update the production system at mail.bitlab.dk provided you have got the SSH-RSA private keys to access the servers.
+This will update the production system at mail.bitlab.dk provided you have got the SSH-RSA private keys to access the servers.
 ```
 fab deploy_bitlab_servers
 ```
 The ssh-keys needed are avaible in the <pre>demo@dev.bitlab.dk:.ssh/ec2key.pem</pre> file on the test development environment.
-As stated above you can login with <pre>demo@dev.bitlab.dk</pre> using the Start-up-passphrase given in submission note.
+As stated above you can log in with <pre>demo@dev.bitlab.dk</pre> using the <b>start-up-passphrase</b> given in submission note.